 This will help your leopard gecko keep a healthy balance.

-The main downside to Dubia roaches comes at their availability and price.
+The main downside to Dubia roaches comes from their availability and price.

-Crickets are popular and easy to care for, which is why pet stores all or carry them in bulk.
+Crickets are popular and easy to care for, so many pet stores carry them in bulk.

 This unlimited supply lowers the overall price.